Published Aug. 3, 2023, 11:02 a.m.

 How to Define a Class:

-keyword, followed by the class name and a colon.
+A class in Python is defined using the class keyword, followed by the class name and a colon.
 The class body contains instance variables, static and local variables, as well as instance methods, static methods, and class methods.

 class ClassName: